Debt Resolution vs. Debt Consolidation

 Who’s it best for?

-Debt resolution is best for consumers who are already delinquent on their debt payments, or are about to become delinquent, and can’t repay their debts in full under their current terms.
+Debt resolution is best for consumers who are already delinquent on their debt payments, don't qualify for a debt management plan or debt consolidation loan, and want to avoid filing for bankruptcy.

 How does a consolidation loan work?